tracker code

 Portable Medical Grade Air Purifiers

-The majority of so called, “air purifier” devices are basic air processors which only remove larger particulate matter from the air but not small bacteria and viruses, such as SARS-CoV-2 which causes Covid-19.
+The majority of so called, “air purifier” devices are basic air processors which only remove larger particulate matter from the air but not all small bacteria and viruses. hpwever this being said they are good for overall IAQ

 Our portable air purification products are ideal for inside clinical and high-care spaces such as hospitals, GP surgeries, dental clinics and consulting rooms, as well as conventional spaces such as offices, meeting rooms, cafes, pubs, restaurants, changing areas, lobbies, etc. The PP-L devices will also purify air at an industrial rate such is the quality of the Scandinavian Engineering and a single device is capable of rapidly purifying the air in spaces up to 300 m2.